varig203/about-me/_posts/2024-04-13-anarchyserver.md

 Way too large of a [feature list](https://hangar.papermc.io/Ginko/AnarchyExploitFixes#features).
 Basically it just fixes a bunch of bugs encountered on other anarchy servers like the NoCom exploit for example.
 I will disable some features of it though.

+#### ProtocolLib

+Just a dependancy for AEF (AnarchyExploitFixes).

+### Spark

+A profiler for the server, I will be using it for monitoring the server while away.
+For more info go to [spark github](https://github.com/lucko/spark)

+## Hardware

+So, the biggest thing for the server will be the hardware.
+Unlike my other servers, this one will be run locally.

+### Main server hardware

+The main server is my old PC.

+- CPU: Ryzen 7 3700x (16) @4.2GHz
+- MEM: 32 GB DDR4 3200MHz
+- STOR: Unknown TB

+### Test server hardware

+The test server is my current PC.

+- CPU: Ryzen 9 7900x (24) @5.7GHz
+- MEM: 64 GB DDR5 6400MHz
+- STOR: 2.5 TB (2500 GB)